feststelltaste/software-analytics/README.md

 * [`notebooks`](notebooks): Mostly Jupyter notebooks with showing some Software Analytics with Python, Pandas, jQAssistant, Neo4j and D3
 * [`prototypes`](prototypes): Proof of concepts (finished and unfinished) that I try out occasionally

+You can browse through the notebooks and play with them interactivly by clicking on the "launch binder" button above.

 ## More information
 * My blog: https://www.feststelltaste.de